NeilP211/crypt/README.md

 **Why a photo can search text.** The haunted dataset has descriptions, not photos.
 Because CLIP encodes images and text into the *same* embedding space, Crypt embeds each location's caption with CLIP's text encoder and your uploaded photo with its image encoder, and compares them directly.
-So "visual search" becomes "find places whose story matches what your photo looks like."
 The HNSW index, PostGIS layer, and hybrid ranking are all unchanged.

-**The North Carolina bias is intentional.** The ingest keeps every NC location and caps every other state (`--boost-state`), so NC is the densest cluster on the map.
-I'm from NC, and the earliest version of Crypt was something I used to scout spots around home before opening it up to the rest of the country.
-The concentration is a fossil of how the project started.

 ## Design

 The visual identity (the candle icon, the teal / crimson / gold palette, and the gothic type) is inspired by the **Crypt Candle**, an item from the game Albion Online.
-It set the haunted, dungeon-lit tone the rest of the interface follows.
+It used to be my favorite offhand item, and it looks really cool and matches the theme.

 ## Notes